Synopsis (non-spoiler version)

 Incidentally, if you are wondering why Kiran's outfit seems to have suddenly grown straps, or where Eryss gets her arrows, or why on one page some detail that was there before has suddenly vanished (only to reapper on the next page)...
 Chirault is not immune to what I like to call 'continuity errors'.
 I may at some point go back and fix them-- it is the kind of task that is not difficult per se, but is extremely repetitive and irritating, and so I have been putting it off.

 Creator: I generally go by 'Thane', 'Varethane' or some combination of the two online; I am a Canadian artist and animator, currently working in Toronto.
-I'm also really bad at talking about myself, so I'll just stop this paragraph here before I twist my brain into knots.
 Anyway.
-I can be reached via email at email@example.com, or found on Deviantart, Livejournal, tumblr, and possibly other such online network sites with the username 'Varethane'.
-Any questions, comments or suggestions can be directed in any of these venues, because I'm still just getting over the wild idea that people I don't know can read this project of mine.
+I can be reached via email at email@example.com, or found on Deviantart, twitter, tumblr, and possibly other such online network sites with the username 'Varethane'.
+Any questions, comments or suggestions can be directed in any of these venues.

-Other credits: First and foremost, Teeko is originally the creation of Cloneclone, when we started fooling around drawing our characters interacting with one another in paintchat.
-I enjoyed their interactions and in fact they were the basis for the comic's entire existence; so, when I decided to write a comic about scarf-boy, of course I got permission to have her in it as well.
-She has since evolved quite a bit.
+Other credits: Teeko is originally the creation of Cloneclone.
+In 2007 we started fooling around drawing our characters interacting with one another in paintchat.
+I enjoyed those interactions so much that when I decided to write a comic about scarf-boy, of course I got permission to have her in it as well.
+She's evolved independently quite a lot in order to fit into the comic and as the story continues!

 The site's css and design was coded by Larking, owner of the site Dry Oasis; the CMS it's running right now (and the current incarnation of the site's more unified appearance) is courtesy of the SpiderForest Collective's RanJado, to whom I owe many many thanks.